Prabin-Giri/carbon-dna-ledger/README.md

 ```

 ### Database Setup
-The application supports both PostgreSQL (production) and SQLite (development).
+The application requires Supabase PostgreSQL.
 Configure your database connection in the `.env` file.

 ## 📊 API Documentation